-Utah Municipal Power Agency (UMPA) is a consumer owned corporation, established in 1980 with a mission to: “Develop a reliable and economic power supply program to meet all the required electric power and energy needs of its member municipalities”.
-That is exactly what UMPA has done.
+Utah Municipal Power Agency (UMPA) is a consumer owned corporation, established in 1980 with a mission to: “Develop a reliable and economic power supply program to meet the all-requirements electric power and energy needs of its member municipalities”.
 UMPA’s current member municipalities are: Levan, Manti, Nephi, Provo, Salem and Spanish Fork.

 - To develop a reliable and economical power supply program to meet the electric power and energy needs as required by the members and their customers.

 - To provide the benefits of economies of scale through joint endeavors relating to generation, transmission and distribution of electric power and energy.